 Student Trustees Report

-Student Trustees Izabella Tyc and Meghan Nemeth presented their monthly report on activities in WCDSB’s secondary schools.
-The report is available on page 21 via this link: Meeting Agenda Package
+Student Trustees Meghan Cymbron and Rori Schaefer presented their monthly report on activities in WCDSB’s secondary schools.
+The report is available on pages 27-32 via this link: Meeting Agenda Package

 Upcoming Board Meetings